Milana-B/expense_tracker/README.md

 ### Application link
 http://milanab.pythonanywhere.com/

-### High level flow
-1. Register to the application
-2. Define your personal preferences on the "Preferences" tab
-3. Add your expenses on the "New Expense" tab
+#### Run the Expense application on your local computer:

 ### Prerequisites
-#### Run the Expense application on your local computer:
 1. Download the App to a local directory
 2. Set up a Python development environment, including Python, pip, and virtualenv:
 `virtualenv env source env/bin/activate pip install -r requirements.txt`
 3. Run the Django migrations to set up your models:
 ```
 python manage.py makemigrations
-python manage.py makemigrations polls
+python manage.py makemigrations expense_app
 python manage.py migrate
 ```
 4. Start a local web server:
 `python manage.py runserver`
 5. In your browser, go to http://localhost:8000

+### High level flow
+1. Register to the application
+2. Define your personal preferences on the "Preferences" tab
+3. Add your expenses on the "New Expense" tab